CorpAIHelper/JarAIHelper/README.md

 # JarAIHelper

 Jar AI Helper is a powerful AI tool that helps you to handle a jar!
+Now it is version 2!

 ## Install